dhwanikatagade/notes-on-study/relearning_cpp/concurrency_and_memory_ordering.md

     - Load operations before the barrier will not be reordered with load operations after the barrier
     - This guarantees that loads after the barrier will not read values that are older than the ones read before the barrier
       - This does not mean that either of the loads will read the latest value
-      - It just guarantees the ones read after will be at least as fresh as the ones read before
+      - It just guarantees the values read after will be at least as fresh as the values read before
       - It guarantees that the source code ordering of operations within one thread is maintained across the barrier
   - StoreStore barrier
     - This ensures ordering of memory store operations